 Food waste will continue to be collected weekly, on the same day as residents’ usual bin collection.
 However, as it is now being collected by a separate vehicle, the brown food waste bin may not be collected at the same time as residents’ wheeled bin.

 At the same time as borough-wide return of food waste recycling collections, The Council is also launching a new recycling pilot with around 6500 households.
 If the recycling pilot is successful, the new food waste vehicles will allow the Council to expand their recycling service even further to include fortnightly glass collections and food waste recycling for flats as well as houses.
-Residents can find out more about the pilot and if their road is included on the Council’s recycling pilot webpage.

 The Council’s Cabinet lead for the Environment, Cllr Rupert Kyrle, said: “As the only council in Hampshire to operate a regular food waste recycling service, we are very happy to see the service returning.